dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 inability to be reproduced because it attempts to control variables in extremely non-linear systems whose dimensions are infinite and convoluted.
-Data science will change all this, since it allows for comparison between analytic representation, fitting typological data from one system into overarching ontological structures.
-Although limited by computational capacity (which really is the key to phenomenology of technology), this can already be done to a limited degree via analysis using [shapley values](http://lineardigressions.com/episodes/2018/5/13/shap-shapley-values-in-machine-learning) that is capable of objectifying and quantifying typological structures in data that are usually considered purely subjective.
+Data science will change all this, since it allows for comparison between analytic representations, fitting typological data from systems (even those of disparate design) into overarching ontological structures.
+Although limited by computational capacity, the key to phenomenology of technology, this can already be done to a limited degree via analysis using [shapley values](http://lineardigressions.com/episodes/2018/5/13/shap-shapley-values-in-machine-learning) that is capable of objectifying and quantifying typological structures in data that are usually considered purely subjective.